 Tea tree oil has a strong fragrance that is somewhat analogous to eucalyptus combined with mint.
-Tea tree has an easily recognizable fragrance, as it is now a common ingredient in many shampoos, face washes, and soaps.
+This essential oil has a very recognizable fragrance, as it is now a common ingredient in many natural shampoos, face washes, and soaps.
 Tea tree is extraordinarily effective at treating various types of fungal and bacterial infections, and some medical professionals believe that it may inhibit viral reproduction.

 Used in traditional aromatherapy, tea tree oil has the ability to drastically improve indoor air quality while providing a relaxing, decongestive experience.